 In both Uganda and South Africa, we work with students by providing computer labs, tutoring, or opportunities for leadership development while students are in secondary (high school) or in their gap year (between high school and tertiary training).
 In both Uganda and South Africa it costs between $600 to $1,000 total to prepare a student in the transition from secondary (high school) education to university.
 In both countries we have done gap year programs that are 4 months to a one year commitment where students do a mixture of classroom and practical outreach and internships.
 Then students are assisted with individual packages based on their eligibility for university, opportunities in business, or other talents and interests.

 Hope of Africa partners with several other organizations and village leaders to select students that have shown initiative and served within their communities.
 An application process is in place and recommendations are given through respected leaders in their communities.
 Need is assessed based on family situation and financial status.
 Applications are reviewed, and then top students are selected for interviews with a panel of local and international representatives.
 Students selected are fully invested in to see that they are given opportunities to succeed with their future goals and dreams.

-In South Africa it costs about $1,000 total to prepare a student in the transition from secondary (high school) education to university.
-We currently have five students in South Africa that are in need of this support in 2012 and five more scheduled to graduate in 2013.
-Most orphans and vulnerable students are eligible to receive financial aid from the government that will cover tuition, room & board for a 4-year degree.
-But they need help with the costs of applying to universities, taking national exams, physically moving there, and living expenses during the week-long registration process.
-Each youth given this chance will have such an amazing opportunity to affect the future of so many others.
+In South Africa, although education is more expensive, most orphans and vulnerable students are eligible to receive financial aid from the government that will cover tuition, room & board for a 4-year degree if they have the grades.
+In Uganda, university education is cheaper, but each students has to provider their own housing and essentials for training.
+Hope of Africa seeks to give each youth given this chance will have such an amazing opportunity to affect the future of so many others.
 We are committed to do our utmost to select those youth that have not only shown effort and motivation to attend university, but that have specific goals of what they will do with their education to assist the lives of others upon employment.